 Maybe your partner is always poking you during the night to stop your loud snoring.
 Perhaps you doze off in work meetings even though you were asleep by 9 p.m.
 Either way, it’s clear that you, and possibly your partner, are not getting the best night sleep.

 An occasional restless night is one thing.
-But if you always snore or are consistently tired, it may be a sign that you have sleep apnea – a common condition that can have serious health complications.
+But if you always snore or are consistently tired or anxious, it may be a sign that you have sleep apnea – a common condition that can have serious health complications.
 Unfortunately, up to 80% of people with sleep apnea may be undiagnosed.

 Read on to learn more about the signs and symptoms of sleep apnea and how to get treatment.